redinger/experiment/NOTES.md

 ## Architecture

-Basic idea is that the server handles data processing and the client handles visualization and editing of models, asking the server to perform post-processing of data returned from rich queries for visualization on the front-end.
+Basic partitioning is that the server handles data processing and the client handles visualization and editing of models, asking the server to perform pre-processing of data resulting from client queries that can be visualized on a front-end.

-The rich-client app is a subsection of the site for which any URL from the base "/app*" renders the app and the app does client-side dispatch of the rest of the URL.
+The rich-client app is a subsection of the site for which any URL from the base "/app*" renders the app and client handles the rest of the URL.
+Basic support is provided for dispatching on the user-agent or a cookie value for different web-based clients.

+A mobile app client can use the APIs directly and bypass the /app namespace.

-The app consists of:
+A client app consists of:
+   - HTML skeleton for site frame and place holder divs for app modules
    - Application javascript files
-   - HTML skeleton for major sub-applications and site frame
    - Model templates for dynamic rendering
-   - Boostrap data for the specific sub-view being requested This means the server needs to have a way of determining what data is being rendered.
+   - Boostrap data for the specific sub-view being requested
+   - This means the server needs to have a way of determining what data is being rendered and some duplication of URL parsing between server and client

 ## Major TODOs for initial release

-   - Support logging through server and client side
+   x Bootstrapping data into views
    - Nested object REST API support for Backbone
-   - Bootstrapping data into views
+   - Support proper logging through server and client side
    - Auto-complete for tags, model names, etc.
    - Structured treatment descriptions using auto-complete
-   - Fix Dynamic menu link generation, dispatch in View handler not dd library
+   - Fix Dynamic menu link generation, dispatch in View handler
    - Pallet distribution model
        - DONE: pallet, git, keys
        - PARTIAL: Mongo installation, nginx as proxy and static files